AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-notifications/wf-notifications.md

 There are several things to be aware of when receiving daily digest notifications:

-* Each notifications section in your `My Settings` panel generates its own daily digest email.
+* Each notifications section in your **My Settings** panel generates its own daily digest email.
 You can have as many daily digest emails every day as notification settings that are enabled&nbsp;for daily digest emails.
-  For example, if you selected to receive a daily digest email for several actions under the `Information about Projects I Own,`you receive one email notification listing all the events met for this area.
+  For example, if you selected to receive a daily digest email for several actions under the **Information about Projects I Own,**you receive one email notification listing all the events met for this area.

 * Notifications in a daily digest email are grouped by various criteria.
-For example, in the case of `Information about Projects I Own`, the events are grouped by the project name.
+For example, in the case of **Information about Projects I Own**, the events are grouped by the project name.

-  For the `Communication` category, the notifications are grouped by the object where the communication happened.
+  For the **Communication** category, the notifications are grouped by the object where the communication happened.

-* The daily digest email lists events that happened for the actions in one particular area (like `Information about projects I Own`) within the 24 hours prior to the time chosen for delivery.
+* The daily digest email lists events that happened for the actions&nbsp;in one particular area (like **Information about projects I Own**) within the 24 hours prior to the time chosen for delivery.
 * The timezone for the time selected for daily digest delivery matches&nbsp;your timezone, as it is configured on your browser.
 * The daily digest emails have the name of the section in the subject line, as well as the date on which they are delivered.
 * At least one event must trigger a notification&nbsp;in order for the daily digest to be delivered.
 Daily digests are not sent if no events marked for daily digest emails are met.